 Special Chore Assignments

-Contact Johanna for all Homecare Program Volunteer Caregiving opportunities at 720-859-2248 or send email to email@example.com.
+Contact Johanna Glaviano for all Homecare Program Volunteer Caregiving opportunities at 720-859-2248 or email@example.com.
 Volunteer caregivers may be individuals or groups.
 The Volunteer Caregivers Program provides training and continuous support to volunteers.
 Volunteer caregivers on average provide 2-3 hours of service either weekly or bi-monthly.
 Special group projects are available throughout the year.

-Afternoon Receptionist – Main office in Federal Heights.
-Answer and transfer incoming telephone calls on a four-line system, greet clients and guests as they enter, etc. Currently need a regular Wednesday afternoon receptionist and occasional relief receptionists to work on an as-needed, emergency basis.
-Contact Renee at 303-426-4408, or send email to firstname.lastname@example.org.
+Afternoon Receptionist – Main office in Thornton.
+Answer and transfer incoming telephone calls on a six-line system, greet clients and guests as they enter, etc. Regular afternoon receptionist and occasional relief receptionists to work on an as-needed, emergency basis.
+Contact Renee Dees at 303-426-4408 or firstname.lastname@example.org.